 Meet Judith Dwan Hallet, author, videographer, and ethnographer, and learn about her new book Discovering Tunisian Cuisine.

-The cookbook that will be released on Dec 1, 2019 offers an authentic—and visually-rich—look at Tunisian cuisine through family recipes shared with Hallet by her co-authors Raoudha Guellali Ben Taarit and Hasna Trabelsi.
+The newly released cookbook offers an authentic—and visually-rich—look at Tunisian cuisine through family recipes shared with Hallet by her co-authors Raoudha Guellali Ben Taarit and Hasna Trabelsi.

 Tunisian Cooking Workshops for Kids